Russian rouble firms towards 74 vs dollar, 90 vs euro

-MOSCOW, April 29 (Reuters) - The Russian rouble firmed in early trade on Thursday, moving towards 74 versus the dollar and hovering around the 90 mark versus the euro.
+MOSCOW, April 29 (Reuters) - The Russian rouble firmed on Thursday, moving towards 74 versus the dollar after the U.S. Federal Reserve said it was too early to consider rolling back its emergency support.

 The rouble has been on the mend since last week when Russia said it would withdraw some troops from the border with Ukraine, lowering fears of new sanctions against Moscow after the U.S. barred its banks from buying state bonds directly from Russia from mid-June.